Jean-Michel Basquiat: Film, television, and theater

 Basquiat starred in Downtown 81, a vérité movie written by Glenn O'Brien and shot by Edo Bertoglio in 1980–81, but not released until 2000.
 Without Walls: Shooting Star, a British documentary by Geoff Dunlop on Basquiat's life, aired on Channel 4 in 1990.
 In 1996, painter Julian Schnabel made his filmmaking debut with the biopic Basquiat.
 It stars Jeffrey Wright as Basquiat and David Bowie as Andy Warhol.
 Jean-Michel Basquiat: The Radiant Child, a documentary film directed by Tamra Davis, premiered at the 2010 Sundance Film Festival and was shown on the PBS series Independent Lens in 2011.
 Sara Driver directed the documentary film Boom for Real: The Late Teenage Years of Jean-Michel Basquiat, which premiered at the 2017 Toronto International Film Festival.
 In 2018, PBS aired the documentary Basquiat: Rage to Riches as part of the American Masters series.

 In 2022, it was reported that actor Kelvin Harrison Jr. will star as Basquiat in an upcoming biopic titled Samo Lives, which will be written, directed and produced by Julius Onah.
 It was also announced that actor Stephan James will star and co-produce a limited series about Basquiat.
 In 2022, The Collaboration, a play by Anthony McCarten about Basquiat and Warhol debuted at London's Young Vic Theatre with Jeremy Pope portraying Basquiat, and Paul Bettany as Warhol.
 The play then moved to Broadway, for a limited run from December 2022 through March 2023, again starring Bettany and Pope, produced by the Manhattan Theatre Club.
 The pair have also reprised their roles in a film version.

-Roger Guenveur Smith wrote, directed, and performed the solo show In Honor of Jean-Michel Basquiat, a tribute to Basquiat, whom he was friends with.
+In 2024, Roger Guenveur Smith wrote, directed, and performed the solo show In Honor of Jean-Michel Basquiat, a tribute to Basquiat, whom he was friends with.
+In 2026, Jean-Michel, the first Basquiat documentary to be approved by the artist’s estate as well as the first directed by a person of color, premiered at the Tribeca Festival.
+The feature was directed by Quinn Whitney Wilson and Viridiana Lieberman, and was acquired by Netflix.